August 1st 2020

 Kitchen kit confidential: which gadgets and tools are worth the money?
 We asked 7 top foodies

-What can't nutritional therapist Amelia Freer, weight-loss expert Dr Michael Mosely and chef Nina Parker cook without?
-Well it's not a meecro-wahvey...
+What can't nutritional therapist Amelia Freer, weight-loss expert Dr Michael Mosley and chef Nina Parker cook without?

 Amelia Freer, nutritional therapist and author

-"So often we can get really carried away and enticed by the really snazzy kitchen things but I think the investment really needs to be with the essentials.
-It’s like building a capsule wardrobe if you want to start cooking from scratch, and that’s what healthy cooking is really about.
+"So often we can get carried away and enticed by the really snazzy kitchen things but I think the investment really needs to be with the essentials.
+It’s like building a capsule wardrobe.

-"These are what I consider to be the essentials: sharp knives: knives (paring, serrated and larger knife for the tougher things), a good peeler, whisk, wooden spoons, tongs for sauteeing veg, chicken or fish, mixing pasta, a good fish slice.
-A stick blender (Braun Mulitiquick £79.99) was one of the first pieces of kit I bought when I was teaching myself to cook over 20 years ago and I still have it.
+"These are what I consider to be the essentials: sharp knives, a good peeler, a whisk, wooden spoons, tongs for sauteeing veg, chicken and fish and a good fish slice.
+A stick blender (Braun Mulitiquick £64.82) was one of the first pieces of kit I bought when I was teaching myself to cook over 20 years ago and I still have it.
 You can blend soups in the pan and finely chop garlic.

-"Also essential is a box grater for cheese, lemon zest of garlic, a metal sieve, a heavy flat bottomed frying pan and a casserole dish the heavier the better, that will go in the over and on top with a vegetable steamer that fits inside, a couple of pans with lids and good heavy baking trays for roasting veg or meat.
+"Also essential is a box grater for cheese, lemon zest or garlic, a metal sieve, a heavy flat bottomed frying pan and a casserole dish – the heavier the better.
+I also recommend a couple of pans with lids and good heavy baking trays for roasting veg or meat.

-"Beeswax food wraps are very handy for covering things, a more environmentally friendly option than clingfilm.
-You can keep washing them and they last (Super Bee set of three beeswax wraps £15.98)"
+"Beeswax food wraps are very handy for covering things; they're a more environmentally friendly option than clingfilm.
+You can keep washing them and they last (Super Bee set of three beeswax wraps £15.98)

 "It’s so handy to have different sizes of bowls.
-I remember when I bought my Vonshef stainless steel mixing bowls £39.99.
-These really lightweight, really easy to wash.
+Vonshef stainless steel mixing bowls, £29.99 are really lightweight and easy to wash.

 "A heavy base Le Creuset Pan is an investment piece.
 Mine was a gift from my mother, it’s lasted me for years.
 Le Creuset Signature Cast iron casserole £195

-"Pretty plates – I know there’s a trend for 'table-scaping' and I do like making the table look pretty, it really adds to the joy of the dining experience.
-Charity shops are great places to find big serving dishes and platters (Habitat Sintra Serving Plate £28).
+"Pretty plates are a must for me.
+I know there’s a trend for 'table scaping' and I do like making the table look pretty, it really adds to the joy of the dining experience.
+Charity shops are great places to find big serving dishes and platters.